 The Department of Health recognises the benefits of hand washing in the prevention of the spread of germs and the control of disease, and it regularly promotes the basic departmental guidelines on health.
 We should add to this effort in our workplaces.

-Hand washing is a personal and professional responsibility and it should be done routinely.
+Hand hygiene is a personal and professional responsibility and it should be done routinely.
 Let’s face it – it’s common sense, easy and effective hygiene control.
 So here it is – the best way to wash your hands.
 Why not print it out and hang it in the office bathroom!
 Email us and tell us your office horrors to firstname.lastname@example.org

 HOW TO WASH YOUR HANDS – PROPERLY